-This simple recipe was recently quoted in the “Rocky Mountain News”, but its origin is the “Student’s Go Vegan Cookbook: Over 135 Quick, Easy, Cheap, and Tasty Vegan Recipes” by Carole Raymond.
+This simple penne with white beans and greens recipe was recently quoted in the “Rocky Mountain News”, but its origin is the “Student’s Go Vegan Cookbook: Over 135 Quick, Easy, Cheap, and Tasty Vegan Recipes” by Carole Raymond.

 - 1 tablespoon olive oil

 - 1 medium onion, diced (about 1½ cups)

 - 5 cups chopped escarole or Swiss chard

 - Dash of salt and pinch of ground black pepper